xcat2/xcat-core/docs/source/advanced/docker/dockerized_xcat/dockerized_xcat.rst

    :maxdepth: 2

    setup_docker_host.rst
+   run_xcat_in_docker_compose.rst
    run_xcat_in_docker_native.rst
-   run_xcat_in_docker_compose.rst

 Work with xCAT
 --------------

-Once xCAT Docker container is run, you can use xCAT with the shell inside the container.
-Since the ssh service has also been enabled on the Docker container startup, you can also connect to the container via ssh, the default password for the user "root" is "cluster".
+Once xCAT Docker container is running, you can use xCAT with the shell inside the container.
+Since the ssh service has been enabled on the Docker container startup, you can connect to the container via ssh.
+The default root password is "cluster".

 Once you attach or ssh to the container, you will find that xCAT is running and configured, you can play with xCAT and manage your cluster now.